FERDIZ-afk/Ichigo-Kurosaki/README.md

 ## ❗ Warning
 WhatsApp bot is still in the development stage, so there are a few bugs WhatsApp Connection (BETA, not working perfectly)
+• to run bots on servers like railway.app if you want auto reload to run bots on servers like railway.app if you want auto reload when a crash / error occurs then use the Dockerfile

 Editing Number Owner And More On [`settings.js`](https://github.com/NzrlAfndi/Ichigo-Kurosaki/blob/master/settings.js)